Pro Clima Solitex Adhero 3000

 What it does

 Solitex Adhero provides a complete wind and watertight seal for the life of the building and acts as an effective breather membrane.
 It has high tensile strength and durability.
 This means it can be walked over without damage and left uncovered, directly exposed to the weather, for up to 3 months.
 On large multi-storey constructions, Solitex Adhero is used to quickly “wrap” the building to make it watertight as soon as possible; long before the roof or external cladding is completed.
+This saves costs, as a protective tent around the building will not be required.

 In airtight constructions where plaster is used to airtight seal brick or blockwork, it is not always possible to plaster behind pipes.
 Adhero can assist in this situation to provide airtightness behind the pipes where the plaster cannot be applied.
 Adhero may also be applied over the whole surface area of masonry walls to achieve an airtight seal, as an alternative to plaster.